tomaszkingukrol/async-data-flow/README.md

     bar = partial(foo, creds = ...)

-e.g. this can be credentials needed to access to destination.
+this is useful to pass e.g. credentials to function responsible for saving data in destination

 ### geting output from package